 If you’re a medicinal marijuana user in Minnesota, it is important to be aware of North Dakota laws while crossing borders.
 Both states have very different penalties and regulations in place.

 If you are facing drug-related charges, ensure you are receiving the best legal guidance by contacting the knowledgeable lawyers at O’Keeffe O’Brien Lyson Foss Attorneys.
 Tatum O’Brien is a North Dakota/Minnesota attorney who has many years of experience working with these types of cases.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.